Bellevue Park (stadium)

 Bellevue Park was a stadium used for baseball and American football in the town of Preble, Wisconsin, United States, which is now part of Green Bay, Wisconsin.
 The park was just east of the Hagemeister Brewery, which was renamed the Bellevue Food Products Co. during Prohibition.
 A baseball park for Green Bay's local and semipro teams, it was also the home of the Green Bay Packers of the National Football League (NFL) in 1923 and 1924.

 Bellevue Park was the second home venue of the Packers, who had previously played their home games at Hagemeister Park.
 Because Bellevue Park was lacking almost everything needed for a football venue and was too far out of town, in 1925, the Packers moved their games to the then brand new City Stadium.
-Local and semipro baseball continued there until 1928, when the park was demolished to make way for new commercial development.
+Local and semipro baseball continued at Bellevue until 1928, when the park was demolished to make way for new commercial development.